 Funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development

-As a center focused on preventing abuse and neglect, we understand that child safety and wellness is not limited to the care provided to children within the home.
-While contending with a global pandemic, we recognize the additional strain and devastating consequences of oppression for communities of color and marginalized groups who lack equitable access to resources, safety and opportunity.
+As a center focused on preventing abuse and neglect, we understand that child safety and wellness are not limited to the care provided to children within the home.
+While contending with a global pandemic, we recognize the additional strain and devastating consequences of oppression for communities of color and marginalized groups who lack equitable access to resources, safety, and opportunity.
 The differential impact of COVID on Black and Indigenous communities and the recent killings of unarmed Black people by police sworn to protect our communities are recent examples that highlight the ongoing broader systemic racism and disparities in our society.
 This is unacceptable.
 In order to truly promote child health and wellbeing, we must work together to prevent and otherwise address the disparities and experiences of intergenerational and community trauma that children, particularly Black, Indigenous, and children of color are unduly burdened with.

 CICM Director & Co-Directors

 Melissa Jonson-Reid, PhD, MSW is the Ralph & Muriel Pumphrey Professor of Social Work at The Brown School and Director of the PhD program.
 She is a nationally known researcher in child maltreatment and outcomes, child welfare policy, and cross-sector services participation and coordination.
 She is author and co-author of numerous peer review articles, book chapters and books.
 Her latest book co-authored with Brett Drake “After the Cradle Falls: What child abuse is, how we respond to it, and what you can do about it” was aimed at reaching out to the public and policy makers to engage them in efforts to address this significant public health problem.

 Co-Director of CICM & Co-Lead of the Community Engagement Core

 Associate Professor at Washington University in Saint Louis